okx/okexchain-docs/docs/resources/okexchaincli.md

 ### Query all the delisting token pairs

-Query all the products' names involved in dex delisting
+Query all products’ names involved in a DEX delisting

 ```shell
 $ okexchaincli query dex  products-delisting -h